How to Keep Strawberries Fresh Longer

 The Best Way to Store Strawberries

-Refrigerating strawberries often dulls their flavor and makes them soft, while leaving them at room temperature shortens their life.
-The best method is simple: place the berries in a shallow container lined with paper towels to absorb excess moisture.
-Lay them out in a single layer whenever possible, and if you need to stack them, separate the layers with more paper towels.
+Refrigeration can dull flavor and soften texture, while leaving berries on the counter shortens their life.
+The best method is to use a shallow container lined with paper towels.
+Spread the strawberries in a single layer.
+If you need to stack them, separate layers with more paper towels to absorb moisture.

-Cover the container loosely or poke a few holes in the lid so air can circulate.
-Keep them in a cool, dark place.
-If you have to refrigerate them, store them near the front of the fridge where it’s slightly warmer, and plan to eat them within a couple of days.
+Cover the container loosely or poke holes in the lid to allow airflow.
+Keep them in a cool, dark spot.
+If you must refrigerate, store them near the front of the fridge (slightly warmer) and eat within a couple of days.

 Easy Tricks to Keep Strawberries Fresh Longer